Rome to Florence by train

 How to get from Rome to Florence by regional train

 The regional trains from Rome to Florence cost nothing and give you the option of stopping off at a number of stunning cities along the way (see below).
-The trains generally depart from the platforms at the east side of the station, which are located at the opposite end of the left luggage office (located below the tracks near platform 24).
+The trains generally depart from the platforms at the east side of the station.
+They’re at the opposite end of the left luggage office (below the tracks near platform 24).
 If you’re on a tight schedule, be sure to leave plenty of time for error.

 Getting to Rome train station

 There are two main stations in Rome, Roma Termini and Tiburtina, but the more central Termini will more likely be your point of departure.
-The station is centrally located – you can reach Termini with a 20-minute walk down Via Cavour from the Coliseum.
+The station’s central location means that you can reach Termini with a 20-minute walk down Via Cavour from the Colosseum.
 Both of Rome’s metro lines converge at Termini, and a train connects Fiumicino airport to the station every 30 minutes.

 Arriving at Florence train station

 Florence’s central station, Firenze Santa Maria Novella, is an architectural curiosity of its own.
-You’ll enjoy walking down its striped, red-and-white marble floors while imagining the controversy its rationalist design evoked when the station was completed in the 1930’s.
-Left luggage is found at the side of platform 16 and is open from 6 a.m. until 11 p.m. daily.
-Florence is delightfully small.
-From the station, most of the landmarks can be reached within 15 minutes on foot.
+You’ll enjoy walking down its striped, red-and-white marble floors.
+And just imagine the controversy its rationalist design evoked when the station was completed in the 1930s!
+You can utilize the left luggage service at the side of platform 16 – it’s open from 6 a.m. until 11 p.m. daily.
+Florence is delightfully small and walkable.
+You can reach most of the landmarks from the train station within 15 minutes on foot.